jbocinsky/jbocinsky.github.io/_posts/2017-04-27-SunshineAlarm.md

   teaser: assets/images/SeniorProject1AlarmPCB.PNG
 ---

 For my first senior project, unlike most students, I created something that I could use in my day to day life.
 I often wake up before the sun rises to get a head start on the day, but found myself having a tough time getting out of bed.
 I knew if I could wake more naturally I would have a better day.
-So I decided to make a light alarm.
+So I decided to make a light alarm clock.

 <p align="center">